galkahana/hummus-services-redux/README.md

 # Structure
 There's `backend` folder for the server and `frontend` for the web app.

-The `backend` folder has the hummus server backend code, as well as several scripts, including ./scripts/delete-timedout-files which can be used as cronjob to occasionally delete files that were marked with expiration date.
+The `backend` folder has the hummus server backend code, as well as several scripts, including ./scripts/delete-timedout-files which is used as a cronjob to occasionally delete files that were marked with expiration date.

 `frontend` is a react application (created with create-react-app) implementing a console application for users to test jobs, review job history and their account details.